AngelicaGuimaraes/P1_magnolia_tree/README.md

 ## Features

-The Magnolia Tree website is a three-page website that consists of the following sections:
+The Magnolia Tree website is a three-page website plus a Thank You Page that consists of the following sections:

  - Header (Logo/Navigation Bar)
  - Home Page Hero Image
  - About Us
  - About Yoga and Meditation
  - Footer
- - Footer
+ - Classes Hero Image

-In order to make navigation easier between the pages the navigation bar is fixed on top when the user scrolls thru the page.
+In order to make navigation easier between the pages the navigation bar is fixed on top when the user scrolls up an down.

 ### Existing Features

 #### Header With Logo and Navigation Bar Section

   - The Header consists of a Logo section, image-based, that is aligned to the left and a Menu that is aligned to the right.
-  - Featured on all three pages, the navigation bar includes links to the Home page, Classes page and Contact page and is identical in each page to allow for easy navigation.
+  - Featured on all four pages, the navigation bar includes links to the Home page, Classes page and Contact page and is identical in each page to allow for easy navigation.
   - The Header is at a fixed position on top and follows the user as the user scrolls down the page.

 ![Header and navigation](/assets/images/readme-images/01-screenshot-logo-and-nav-bar.png)